aylingfamily/aylingfamily.github.io/README.md

 1. Submit them via email to the site maintainers
 2. Or, if you're familiar with GitHub, create a pull request with your additions

-## License

-This content is family property and not licensed for public use without permission.

-## Contact

-For questions or contributions, please contact:
-- Jim Ayling - jrayling@example.com
-- Lynn Ayling Hayes - lynnhayes@example.com